 Factors that influence home value

-Many home buyers especially for those buying for the first time imagine physical characteristics of a home will lead to increased property value.
+Many home buyers especially those buying for the first time imagine physical characteristics of a home will lead to increased property value.
 But in actuality, a property structure depreciates with time and the land appreciates instead.

 Over time land appreciates due to its limited supply.
 As the human population increases, demand for land rises increasing its value as well.
 The magnitude at which land depreciates and/or physical obsoletion differ from one property to another but if abandoned land continues to depreciate until eventually adding no value.

 There are numerous factors that affect the worth of a property.
 Below are some points to consider and help you determine the worth of your investment property.

 1. Size and space